 Sound brutal?
 It is, but thankfully it’s not the typical job hunting experience.
 However, this is a common experience for many people trying to date online.

 One recent poll of Tinder users 18-22 found that only 4% were looking for a relationship, compared to 44% using it for confidence-boosting procrastination.
-That’s right: most users (that age, at least) were there because apparently it’s fun to look at pretty photos of strangers.
+That’s right: most users (that age, at least) were there because apparently it’s fun to look at pretty photos of strangers and feel good about yourself when one matches with you.

 That same analysis showed that 70% of Tinder users in that age range never go out on a date!
 That’s right, only 3 out of 10 people who use Tinder will ever actually get out on a date.
 You know…the actual goal of the app!
 This shows that, for the vast majority of people, online dating is very difficult.
 So, how can anybody, especially average men and women, succeed?
 Here is the answer: